intrepidcanadian/hackathon-learnweb3/leiapix-cloud-api/README.md

+# LEARN WEB3 NOTES

+For this hackathon, I took the Leia REST API and modified it for recieiving the image from the front-end that we want to animate, and saving it down.

+We need to save it because the Streamr links are broadcasted dynamically

+To run use "npm run start:dev" to start the server but there are a few API keys needed from both LEIAPIX and Amazon S3 (which is outputted to and then sent back)

 # Leia Media Cloud REST API Demo app

 This repo contains examples of backend integration with Media Cloud REST API.